Lesion Excision in Phoenix, AZ

 Mohs surgery

 Mohs surgery is a specialized surgery that involves removing skin lesions layer by layer.
-The team examines each layer under a microscope and continues to remove skin until no skin cancer is present.
+The providers examines each layer under a microscope and continues to remove skin until no skin cancer is present.

 What can I expect after a lesion excision procedure?

-Following your lesion excision, the team at A to Z Dermatology provides guidance for protecting your skin and preventing infection.
+Following your lesion excision, the providers at A to Z Dermatology provides guidance for protecting your skin and preventing infection.

 Smaller wounds heal on their own within a few weeks.
 For larger wounds, you might have stitches.
 It's important to keep your skin clean and dry while you heal.